Quesnel Pool Upgrades and Referendum

 Will the new swirl pool be for all ages or be for 13+ like the hot tub currently is?
 I am hoping it will be for all ages as is the norm at most swimming pools.

-RCS asked almost 2 years ago
+RCS asked over 2 years ago

 Age restriction rules regarding the use of hot tubs (or swirl pools) vary from community to community.
 The age restriction of 13 years to access the hot tub at the Arts and Recreation Centre is a rule that has been in place for many years and is completely independent of any proposed renovation to the facility.
 Whether or not we construct a new hot tub won’t have any direct bearing on potential changes to this facility rule, but it is something that we are committed to looking into and reassessing.
 We plan to review this rule over the coming months to determine whether or not it should be amended, taking into consideration health and safety factors, the needs of facility users, and the best practices at other similar facilities.